 With a depreciating peso, and with the increase in foreign remittance, many families now have the purchasing power to buy and invest in the residential property market.

-Yields are comparatively high and it’s generally easy to do business.
-You also have the option to apply for a number of long-term visas, allowing you to stay indefinitely, with low requirements.
+Yields are some of the highest in the region and the country has favorable business and visa regulations.
+You have the option to apply for plenty of long-term visas, allowing you to stay indefinitely, with low requirements.